 Few things are scarier than a teenager who has just gotten his or her driver’s license.
 But if that teenager is your son or daughter, they’re going to be looking to you to teach them how to drive safely.

 Statistics show us that teaching teens to drive safely is crucial not just to keep them safe, but also to make sure that others don’t get hurt.
-According to the Centers for Disease Control, 2,163 teens in the United States between the ages of 16 and 19 were killed in car crashes in 2013, and 243,243 were treated for car crash injuries.
+According to the Centers for Disease Control, 2,800 teens in the United States ages 13–19 were killed and about 227,000 were injured in motor vehicle crashes in 2020.

 And even though people 15-24 years old only represent 14 percent of the U.S. population, they account for 30 percent ($19 billion) of the total costs of car accident injuries among males and 28 percent ($7 billion) of the total costs of car accident injuries among females.